AGabs19/Git/README.md

 You still have to squeeze into your jeans
 But you're perfect to me

+I won't let these little things slip out of my mouth But if it's true, it's you
+It's you, they add up to
+I'm in love with you
+And all these little things

 You'll never love yourself half as much as I love you And you'll never treat yourself right darling, but I want you to If I let you know, I'm here for you